-WHAT ARE THE ACTIVITIES SUPPORTED BY A CAPACITY BUILDING PROJECT?
+WHAT ARE THE ACTIVITIES SUPPORTED BY A CAPACITY-BUILDING PROJECT?

-Capacity Building projects should carry out activities that:
+Capacity-building projects should carry out activities that:

-- promote strategic cooperation between youth organisations on the one hand and public authorities in Partner Countries on the other hand; - promote the cooperation between youth organisations and organisations in the education and training fields as well as with representatives of business and labour market; - raise the capacities of youth councils, youth platforms and local, regional and national authorities dealing with youth in Partner Countries; - enhance the management, governance, innovation capacity and internationalisation of youth organisations in Partner Countries; - launch, test and implement youth work practices, such as: - o tools and methods for the socio-professional development of youth workers and trainers; - non-formal learning methods, especially those promoting the acquisition/improvement of competences, including media literacy skills; - new forms of practical training schemes and simulation of real life cases in society; new forms of youth work, notably strategic use of open and flexible learning, virtual mobility, open educational resources (OER) and better exploitation of the ICT potential:
+- promote strategic cooperation between youth organisations on the one hand and public authorities in Partner Countries on the other hand; - promote the cooperation between youth organisations and organisations in the education and training fields as well as with representatives of business and labour market; - raise the capacities of youth councils, youth platforms and local, regional and national authorities dealing with youth in Partner Countries; - enhance the management, governance, innovation capacity and internationalisation of youth organisations in Partner Countries; - launch, test and implement youth work practices, such as: - tools and methods for the socio-professional development of youth workers and trainers; - non-formal learning methods, especially those promoting the acquisition/improvement of competences, including media literacy skills; - new forms of practical training schemes and simulation of real life cases in society; new forms of youth work, notably strategic use of open and flexible learning, virtual mobility, open educational resources (OER) and better exploitation of the ICT potential; - cooperation, networking and peer-learning activities fostering efficient management, internationalisation and leadership of youth work organisations.